Routing

 });

-// Define the about route
+// Define the "About" route

 get('/about', function ($req, $res) {

-$res->send('About birds');
+$res->send('About the birds');

 });